 Create a more walkable street grid that better manages parking, helps address congestion, and incorporates transit service, on-street improvements for bicycles and pedestrians, and connections to off-street trails.
-Develop a future network that maintains business access, increases connections to and within Town Center for all travel modes. and reduces pass-by traffic through Town Center, particularly at the Town Center Loop W/Wilsonville Road intersection, making it safer for all users (see page 15 for Conceptual Street Hierarchy).
+Develop a future network that will maintain local access to businesses in Town Center and reduce vehicular through-traffic at the Town Center Loop West/ Wilsonville Road intersection, making it calmer and safer for all users.